How to Become a Police Officer or Detective

 Police and detectives must use good judgment and have strong communication skills when gathering facts about a crime.

-Police and detective applicants must have at least a high school diploma or equivalent, although many federal agencies and some police departments require some college coursework or a college degree.
-Many community colleges, 4-year colleges, and universities offer programs in law enforcement and criminal justice.
+Police and detective applicants must have at least a high school diploma or equivalent, although some federal agencies and police departments may require that applicants have completed college coursework or a college degree.
+Many community colleges and 4-year colleges and universities offer programs in law enforcement and criminal justice.
 Knowledge of a foreign language is an asset in many federal agencies and geographical regions.

-Federal agencies such as the Federal Bureau of Investigation also typically require prospective detectives and investigators to have a bachelor's degree.
+Federal agencies such as the Federal Bureau of Investigation may require prospective detectives and investigators to have a bachelor's degree.

-Many applicants for entry-level police jobs have taken some college classes, and a significant number are college graduates.
+Many applicants for entry-level police jobs have completed some college coursework, and a significant number are college graduates.

-Candidates for appointment usually attend a training academy before becoming an officer.
+Candidates for law enforcement appointment usually attend a training academy before becoming an officer.
 Training includes classroom instruction in state and local laws and constitutional law, civil rights, and police ethics.
-Recruits also receive training and supervised experience in areas such as patrol, traffic control, firearm use, self-defense, first aid, and emergency response.
+Recruits also receive training and supervised experience in subjects such as patrol, traffic control, firearm use, self-defense, first aid, and emergency response.